The-going/evlproject/content/core/user-api/_index.md

-_NO, not even remotely._ This is a drop-in _complement_ to the regular C library and NPTL support you may be using, which enables your thread(s) of choice to be scheduled by the ultra-low latency EVL core.
+_NO, not even remotely._ This is a drop-in _complement_ to the regular C library and NPTL support you may be using, which enables your thread(s) of choice to be scheduled with ultra-low latency guarantee by the EVL core.
 As it should be clear now from the above section, you may - and actually have to - use a combination of these libraries into a single application, but you must do this in a way that ensures that your time-critical code only relies on either:

 - the [well-defined set]({{< relref